 This is an update 1 and a half years later in October, 2014.
 At the end of 2013, President Mark Lyden decided to focus solely on spay and neuter by opening a new vet hospital.
 Members who wanted to do Rescue Work were thrown out by Mark Lyden.
 These included Terry Drinkut and Lynn Wilson along with Jackie Slifer whose husband Don Slifer wrote their latest grants for spay and neuter and Donna Demers who was their Medical Coordinator.
 Eventually most members left with them.
 Terry, Lynn, Jackie, Don, and Donna started their own Rescue "New Digs for Dogs" (see http://www.newdigsfordogsrecue.com/) in the Summer of 2014.
 In retaliation, President Mark Lyden used an attorney to threaten them with a lawsuit.
 However, the remaining members of LRR refused to proceed with the legal threats, further discrediting Mark.
 The finishing blow occurred when Dr. Burr at the Lake Chatuge Animal Hospital told Mark and LRR that a new vet hospital was not needed and would not be supported by the local vets.

 Meanwhile, Ron Stoessell started his small Rescue "Lost Dogs Run" (see www.lostdogsrun.com/), in the Spring of 2014.
 Mark's protege and choice for the next LRR President, Linda Bamfield was caught on video tape during that summer changing price labels on items at the local Resale Thrift Store.
-She was thrown out of the store and other Thrift Stores in the area, including LRR's Thrift Store, were notified of her attempted theft.
+She was thrown out of the store.
+Other Thrift Stores in the area, including LRR's Thrift Store, were notified of her attempted theft.
 The incident destroyed her reputation in Cherokee County.
-And Mark Lyden's reign of terror in LRR finally ended with Waylon Hill becoming the new LRR President in the Summer of 2014.
-Now LRR stuggles to find funding to continue spay and neuter while doing almost no rescue work.
+Her husband Roy Bamfield then suffered a massive heart attack in November of 2014, a couple of months after firing Lynn Wilson at the "jealous demand" of Linda Bamfield.
+I think these two incidents resulted from their bad Karma.
+Finally, Mark Lyden's reign of terror in LRR ended with Waylon Hill becoming the new LRR President in the Summer of 2014.
+Now LRR stuggles to find funding to continue spay and neuter while doing little rescue work.
 This is a sad ending to a once great organization and shows what happens when bad people run an organization to further their own ends.